On the Integral Part of A-Motivic Cohomology: Models and the integral part of -motivic cohomology

 For the next section, we shall not only be interested in how to recover $M_{\cO}$ from $L_n$, but also in how to recover $M_{\cO}+(\id-\tau_M)(M)$.
-While we do not give a complete answer, we at least show next how to recover its $\ell$-adic closure in $M[\fj^{-1}]$.
+While we do not give a complete answer, we at least show next how to recover its $\ell$-adic closure in $M$ in the case $\underline{M}$ effective.
 We continue with some finer technicalities.\\

 Even if we do not have equality between $\tilde{L}_n+\ell^n M$ and $M_{\cO}+\ell^n M$, the former is a good approximation of the latter as we show next. \begin{Lemma} Let $n\geq 1$.
 The sequence $(\tilde{L}_m+\ell^nM)_{m\geq n}$ is decreasing for the inclusion, stationary and converges to $M_{\cO}+\ell^nM$. \end{Lemma} \begin{proof} Let $m\geq 1$. $(\tilde{L}_{m+1}+\ell^{m}M)/\ell^m M$ is an $\cO_E$-lattice stable by $\tau_M$ in $M/\ell^mM$ so that $\tilde{L}_{m+1}+\ell^mM\subset \tilde{L}_m+\ell^mM$.
-If $m\geq n$, we have $\tilde{L}_{m+1}+\ell^nM\subset \tilde{L}_m+\ell^nM$ which shows that $(\tilde{L}_m+\ell^m)_{m\geq n}$ decreases.
+If $m\geq n$, we have $\tilde{L}_{m+1}+\ell^nM\subset \tilde{L}_m+\ell^nM$ which shows that $(\tilde{L}_m+\ell^nM)_{m\geq n}$ decreases.
 Similarly, $M_{\cO}+\ell^n M\subset \tilde{L}_m+\ell^n M$ for all $m\geq n$.
 Because the set of $\cO_E$-lattices $\Lambda$ such that $M_{\cO}+\ell^nM\subseteq \Lambda \subseteq \tilde{L}_n+\ell^nM$ is finite, the sequence $(\tilde{L}_m+\ell^nM)_{m\geq n}$ is stationary.
 We denote by $\mathcal{L}_n$ its limit.
 By Theorem \ref{thm:integral-model:motive-to-frobenius-module}, we have

 This concludes the proof. \end{proof}

 \begin{Lemma} There exists an unbounded and increasing sequence $(k_n)_{n\geq 1}$ of non-negative integers such that, $\tilde{L}_n+\ell^nM\subset M_{\cO}+\ell^{k_n}M$ (typically, $k_n\leq n$ for all $n$). \end{Lemma} \begin{proof} For $m\geq 1$, let $I_m$ be the set of non-negative integers $k$ such that $\tilde{L}_m+\ell^mM\subset M_{\cO}+\ell^kM$. $I_m$ is nonempty as it contains $0$. $I_m$ is further bounded: otherwise we would have